 The budget for the catering business includes things like, per party estimated expenses, projected business operating expenses, equipment, kitchen rent, transports, and then the paperwork and the licenses.
 So keeping a budget of Rs 20 lakhs would be considerable.
 However, the budget might vary as per your needs and choices.

 For financial support one may opt for a bank loan or can seek help from some investor, but make sure to have a proper business plan before applying for the same.
-Banks do have small business loan schemes by which you will be able to get the loan amount without any much hassle, so look out for the proper bank schemes and offers in your city or country.
+Banks do have small business loan schemes by which you will be able to get the loan amount without any hassle, so look out for the proper bank schemes and offers in your city or country.

 The license is one of the major tasks if you are up for any sort of business start-up.
-When it comes to catering business you need to acquire a business license from their respective state, along with a food handling license, you also need to pass the food and kitchen inspection conducted according to your country or state law.
-There’s also worker’s compensation policy in case of any major fatal incident, few permits like the owner’s NOC is needed to work for certain venues for the events- the monthly or annual cost of which can be cut into the profit margin.
+When it comes to the catering business you need to acquire a business license from their respective state, along with a food handling license, you also need to pass the food and kitchen inspection conducted according to your country or state law.
+There’s also a worker’s compensation policy in case of any major fatal incident, few permits like the owner’s NOC are needed to work for certain venues for the events- the monthly or annual cost of which can be cut into the profit margin.

 For a more specific license, you can get in touch with your local chamber of Commerce, Small Business Development Centre, or the Small Business Administration.

 While establishing a full-fledged catering business several factors should be considered to select a perfect set of locations.
 One of the most influential grounds is to choose among the home-based business and commercial locations.
 If you want to rent out some other space then, check if space offers any partnership opportunities with the local venues such as hotels, convention center, stadiums, whether the place has proper reachability so that the communication with the vendors and the other exchange of services can be accessed with great ease.
-Determine a proper space for the kitchen, choose a place which will be less polluted and will be hygienic enough to keep your foods free from bacteria.
+Determine a proper space for the kitchen, choose a place that will be less polluted and will be hygienic enough to keep your foods free from bacteria.
 And make it fully equipped with all the sort of equipment and utensils along with a transport vehicle.

 Manpower & Inventories

-Catering business needs a strong and right kind of manpower to settle down in the long run.
+The catering business needs a strong and right kind of manpower to settle down in the long run.
 So hiring the right kind of people who have the patience to work during peak times, can work in flexible time hours, and also who can listen and respond quickly to the client’s demand.

 For your kitchen, you need to hire a cook and if needed then you might have to hire few more people who can assist the cook, few delivery boys who will be able to deliver the materials and equipment to its destination, and the other serving staffs are needed for the parties and events.
 Before hiring any employee, check their reference just to make sure that they are reliable enough and would make it up to the event.
 Once hired, check if they need any sort of training if require, then train them well priorly.